How to do intermittent fasting correctly? Professionals explain how

 Vila Velha – ES, April 19, 2022, by Gabriel Borba – Intermittent fasting is an eating pattern that alternates between periods of fasting and eating.
 Today, in session Home and Recipes, We will find out how to do intermittent fasting the right way.

 At first, this practice does not specify what foods you should eat, but when you should eat them.
 In this respect, it is not a diet in the conventional sense, but more accurately described as an eating pattern.
-As such, common intermittent fasting methods can involve fasting for 16 hours or 24 hours twice a week.
+As such, common intermittent fasting methods can involve either 16-hour or 24-hour fasts twice a week.

 Read: qWhat are the benefits of drinking water on an empty stomach?
 Upon waking?
 Understand